 I have also consulted with a number of universities and companies, and continue to do so.
 From July 2008 to September 2011 I was supported by a grant from the Ewing Marion Kauffman Foundation, with matching funds from the University of Washington.
 That’s where Research Enterprise got its start.
 Research Enterprise, however, does not represent the positions or opinions of any of my sponsors or employers.

-This blog has posted over 600 essays since 2008, and about 900 readers visit the site each month.
-From time to time, I make a proof-reading pass and clean up an essay.
-If there’s a substantive change, I generally add an annotation or show the change.
+This blog has posted over 900 essays since 2008.
+From time to time, I make a proof-reading pass and clean up an article.
+If there’s a substantive change, I generally add an annotation to show the change.
 I make an effort to document my points with citations and links.
 Sometimes the text gets technical.
 But where else is anyone going to find the technical markup?
 Surely not in the academic literature.
-Check for yourself.
+But for any assertions I make, I encourage you to check for yourself.
 See what holds up.
 Because of the spam the site gets hit with daily, I have set all comments to moderation.
 If your comment does not show up, send me a note.
 It may have been eaten by the spam defenses.

 University IP administration is populated with many good-hearted people and plagued by awful policies and practices.
 I have worked the entrepreneurial backside of university licensing deals and am dismayed by what I find in communications, in negotiations, in license drafting, in knowledge of IP, in representation of university policy.
 I have also worked through many university IP policies–perhaps 200, counting multiple versions of these policies over time.
 I have over 100 pages of annotations to these policies.
 As well, I have worked through scores of university licensing office web sites in some detail.
 I continue to work with universities that choose to make a difference–and are willing to work against the status quo to do that.